nwisbeta/github.io/pages/app_design/data-entry.md

 For times, the app design must use a time picker:
 * Time must appear automatically if appropriate
-* Define whether time picker can set future or past times
+* Define whether the time picker can set future or past times

 ## Information Governance
 If Information Governance requirements state that all data changes must be tracked, then the user should have easy access to audit logs detailing data entries.